nateify/word-play-helper/README.md

 ### Future Features

+-   Fix: prevent space or other non-tile symbols from being written.
+-   Allow for multi-letter tiles (`ing`, `qu`, etc.).
+-   Allow for wildcard tiles.
 -   Implement the 3 bonus tile slots.
 -   Trie for efficient word lookup (sorting by alphabetical).
     -   Ideally built offline